 In most US cities, buildings and transportation comprise the two largest sources of CO2 emissions.
 These sources also are the two main NOx sources in cities and of VOCs to the urban atmosphere contributing to ozone and PM2.5.
 Fugitive leaks of methane have been shown to occur from the oil and natural gas production and supply infrastructure and landfills.
 Refineries remain an important source of reactive VOCs and oil and natural gas infrastructure are a source of light alkanes.
 Relatively little attention has been paid to VOC emissions from landfills, though they could be a potential emission pathway by which VCPs are emitted into the atmosphere.
 Given the overlap in emission sources that contribute to both air pollutants and greenhouse gases, there are potential synergies for cities to optimize management of air quality and the carbon cycle.

 Over the last 50-60 years, US heatwaves have become more frequent, last longer, and are more intense.
 Heatwaves have been associated with enhanced levels of ozone, as well as human mortality.
-In New York City, heatwaves can significantly enhance ozone well in exceedance of national ambient air quality standards.
+As Figure 3 illustrates for New York City, heatwaves can significantly enhance ozone well in exceedance of national ambient air quality standards.
 However, the impacts of meteorology on ozone and aerosol formation are complex through dependencies on temperature, sunlight, precipitation, and effects on dynamical and physical processes.
 For example, warmer temperatures are expected to result in a higher planetary boundary layer which enhances dilution and lowers air pollutant concentrations.
 This can be offset if a heatwave results in stagnant wind conditions and/or recirculation of air masses that allow for build-up of air pollution.

 It is well established from prior NOAA CSL field campaigns that coastal dynamics affect the transport of ozone and other air pollutants, including during NEAQS 2002, ICARTT 2004, TEXAQS 2000, TEXAQS 2006, and CALNEX 2010.
-Chemical transport modeling from ICARTT 2004 shows that ozone can be transported from Washington, DC through New York City up to the Gulf of Maine, which is driven by mesoscale meteorology along the coast.
+As Figure 8 illustrates, chemical transport modeling from ICARTT 2004 shows that ozone can be transported from Washington, DC through New York City up to the Gulf of Maine, which is driven by mesoscale meteorology along the coast.
 There is a lack of high-quality wind profiler and thermodynamic measurements over water surfaces, which inhibits evaluation of numerical weather prediction models.
 Ship or airborne lidars fill a critical measurement gap in providing data that can improve models of the marine boundary layer, land-sea breeze recirculation, vertical mixing, as well as characterizing offshore wind energy resources.